artluai/spoolcast/ASSET_RULES.md

 - fake media previews
 - assets that cannot be shown visibly

+## Thumbnail Rules

+If the asset is a video:
+- keep the video file
+- generate a thumbnail still
+- store both
+- the review board can use the thumbnail, but the renderer must use the real video

+Expected naming:
+- `asset-01.mp4`
+- `asset-01-thumb.jpg`

 ## Search Rules

 When sourcing from Google or broader web search: